 Main goal of the YSU Biological Collection (YSU BC) is to accumulate biological collections and manage associated biodiversity information in the Khanty-Mansiyskiy Autonomous okrug – Yugra.
 For that purpose, we are developing conditions for physical storage of samples, facilitating their scientific analysis, and applying computer technologies for storage, analysis and distribution of biodiversity data.

-We encourage researchers working in the area to share their biological collections with YSU BC.
-A rule for the visitors of YSU Mukhrino field station was set since 2016 to share their collected material with the host university.
+We encourage researchers working in the area to access their biological collections in YSU BC.
+A rule for the visitors of YSU Mukhrino field station was set since 2016 to share their collected materials with the host university.

 We are working on development of online database of YSU BC in Specify 7 software.
-Currently it can be accessed for search of fungal collections at: http://bio.ugrasu.ru .
-The visitor login is: ugrabiodb; password: ugrabiodb.
+Currently it can be accessed for search of fungal collections at: http://specify.ugrasu.ru/.
+The visitor login is: bcysu; password: bcysu123.

 For further information about the online database, please contact: